UPDATED: What is readability?

 Passive voice example: SEO is loved by Denver Media Group.

-While minimizing jargon, utilizing transition words and writing actively don’t directly affect your SEO ranking, collectively they increase your readability.
+While minimizing jargon, utilizing transition words and writing actively does not directly affect your SEO ranking, collectively it increases your readability.
 And readability is a definite ranking factor in SEO.

 Need readable content?

 We’ve got a team of expert writers ready to help!Send us a message!